Essential Django packages ❤️

 API

-Django seems to be used just as an API and paired with a frontend framework frequently these days.
-There are some libraries that I have used to provide APIs in my Django projects.
+Django is frequently used just as an API and paired with a frontend framework these days.
+These are some libraries that I have used to provide APIs in my Django projects.

 django-ninja